 \section{Data and Methods}

-This section first details our O'Reilly dataset of 34 books and explains how its division into publicly accessible vs non-public (effectively paywalled) book samples enables us to accurately identify access violations in a model's pre-training.
-Next, we describe our method, which involves first testing the model's recognition of paragraphs from O'Reilly Media books, using the DE-COP membership inference attack method; before, secondly, testing the validity and meaning of these findings for each of the 34 books using more robust AUROC scores.
+This section first details our O'Reilly dataset of 34 books and explains how its division into publicly accessible vs non-public (effectively pay-walled) book samples enables us to detect potential access violations in a model's pre-training.
+Finally, we describe our research, which involves first testing the model's recognition of paragraphs from O'Reilly Media books, using the DE-COP membership inference attack method.